I1820/mia/README.md

 I1820 provides **Sensing Layer** protocols, **Network Layer** and **Interface Layer** for you.

+### I1820 is different !

+In our IoT plafrom you do not have to create any SDK and you can just code as simple as you think.

 ### I1820 Main Components

 I1820 provides following components of **IoT Application Enablement Platform**:

 * Connectivity & normalization
-* Device Management
+* Device management
 * Database
 * Processing & action management
-* Visualization
+* Data visualization

 ## History